 Does my signature have to be witnessed?

-NOTE TO VOTER: A voted vote by mail ballot cannot be accepted at a polling place for return to the Elections office.
+Note: A voted Vote-By-Mail ballot cannot be accepted at a polling place for return to the Elections office.
 There are no exceptions to this law.
-FS 101.69
+F.S.
+101.69